WTIGER001/sfcmap/docs/priorities.md

 # Top Priorities

 ## High
-- Make the token aware of selection and highlight correctly (add iconselected class)
 - Make bars show up when selected
 - Make token aware of zoom level and  update text correctly
 - Show a popup? with the name